 - Frequently kneeling as part of the job

-Left unattended, osteoarthritis can become a serious condition that affects quality of life.
-In severe cases, the wearing of cartilage can force the bones out of their normal position leading to deformity and loss of movement in the joint.
+Left untreated, osteoarthritis can be a serious condition that affects the quality of life.
+In severe cases, worn cartilage can force the bones out of their normal position, leading to deformity and loss of movement in the joint.

-Is your employer liable?
+Is my employer liable?

-- Carry out regular risk assessments
+- Carry out regular risk assessments.

-- Train staff on safe working practices
+- Provide training on safe working practices.

-Negligence is almost always established where the employer has breached a specific health and safety regulation.
+Negligence is almost always established if an employer has breached a specific health and safety regulation.

 Osteoarthritis claims following an accident

 Traumatic impact, such as that experienced in a car crash, may cause the joints, ligaments, and tendons to shift slightly out of alignment.
 This may not cause any immediate pain or symptoms.